By Allison Parrish. Part of Computational Approaches to Narrative.

 variable.

-You can use this capability to track the reader’s progress through your story
+initially.
+You can use this capability to track the reader’s progress

 <<set $favorite_color to "red">>